mar1akc/OLIM-for-Lorenz63/README.md

 The level sets of the computed quasipotential are visualized by the code olim3Dvisualize.m.

-(2) LinLorenz.c finds the quasipotential decomposition for linearized Lorenz’63 near the origin if 0 < ρ < 1 or near C+ = (􏰋sqrt(β(ρ−1)),􏰋sqrt(β(ρ−1)),ρ−1) if 1 < ρ < ρ2 ≈ 24.74.
+(2) LinLorenz.c finds the quasipotential decomposition for linearized Lorenz’63 near the origin if 0 < ρ < 1 or near
+C_+ = (􏰋sqrt(β(ρ−1)),􏰋sqrt(β(ρ−1)),ρ−1) if 1 < ρ < ρ_2 ≈ 24.74.
 It also contains a number of linear algebra functions.
 It is an auxiliary file that does not contain function main.
 It implements an algorithm similar to Bartels-Stewart [1] but customized and simplified for finding linearized Lorenz’63.
 A description of the algorithm is found in [2].

 (3) findQmatrix.h is a header file for LinLorenz.c.